By Rebecca Davies On April 18, 2011 At 2:00 pm

 Responses : 2 Comments

-I generally think it’s an occupational hazard to focus the content of a blog post exclusively and narrowly on one’s own charity.
-But there’s an interesting exchange happening right now between MSF Canada and our donors, a phenomenon I think would be interesting to fundraisers outside of the humanitarian-NGO arena and that I’d like your opinions on.
+There’s an interesting exchange happening right now between MSF Canada and our donors, a phenomenon I think would be interesting to fundraisers outside of the humanitarian-NGO arena and that I’d like your opinion on.
 MSF Canada donors are again being stress-tested by us, the very organization many Canadians look towards as an outlet for their compassion in times of sudden crisis, most recently and specific to this post, last month’s cataclysmic earthquake and tsunami in Japan.
 If our doctors’ acts of vaccination and surgery are their humanitarian tools, then the donations our supporters make are theirs.
 And so how do donors feel when MSF tells them we do not accept earmarked gifts for the catastrophe in Japan?
 Do we wrest from them a degree of solidarity with the Japanese people in asking for unrestricted donations?

 As a fundraiser, I believe that, within my influence, I have a duty to our beneficiaries and donors to remove the blocks to donating as makes sense to my organization, allowing donors to participate as fully as possible in humanitarian action through their tool, the donation.
 But how far do we take it?
 MSF is not a social justice organization.
 Or is this the future?
 Is it good fundraising strategy to always offer donors companion advocacy or solidarity campaigns?
 Over to you now, my colleagues and donors reading this: should MSF Canada honour our donors’ growing articulation of the human need to show solidarity for whom they are writing a cheque?
 How can we do this within the guiding principles of our mission of emergency medical response?